EGC2: Enhanced Graph Classification with Easy Graph Compression: Methodology

-\textbf{Hierarchical graph pooling.} The proposed EGC$^2$ achieves a better aggregation operation for node-level representation.
-Benefit from the transferability of the feature read-out mechanism, EGC$^2$ can learn the node-level representation of the input graph with various basic models, i.e., Diffpool\cite{10.5555/3327345.3327389}, SAGPool\cite{lee2019self}, and HGP-SL\cite{zhang2019hierarchical}.
+Taking advantage of the transferability of the feature read-out mechanism, EGC$^2$ can learn the node-level representation of the input graph with multiple basic models.
 They can learn effective hierarchical graph structures and the corresponding node-level representations by a hierarchical graph pooling operation.
-Here we learn from but not limited to the idea of Diffpool\cite{10.5555/3327345.3327389} to learn the hierarchical structure of the graph.
+Here, as shown in Fig.\ref{fig.1}(b), we learn from but not limited to the idea of Diffpool~\cite{10.5555/3327345.3327389} to learn the hierarchical structure of the graph.

-Specifically, EGC$^2$ employs the propagation function to implement convolution operations, which can be expressed as: